swiss/fedlex-jolux/doc/official_compilation.md

 ## URI

-The URI of an entry in the OC contains the following parts:
+The URI of an entry in the Official Compilation contains the following parts:

 - Standard namespace and path: `https://fedlex.data.admin.ch/eli/`
-- the part `oc/` denotes the official compilation, meaning that this URI identifies something that is part of the OC of the federal law
+- the part `oc/` denotes the Official Compilation, meaning that this URI identifies something that is part of the Official Compilation of the federal law
 - `YYYY/` is the year of the publication
 - `ID` an identifier that has no specific meaning

 ## General Structure

-Every entry in the OC is of type jolux:Act.
+Every entry in the Official Compilation is of type jolux:Act.

 :::{admonition} jolux:Act
 :class: note